GUC-Notes/CS4-notes/README.md

 }

 ```
+Class Cast Exceptions are thrown when you try to cast a parent into it's child. (thrown in run time)
 ## Abstraction

 The abstract methods in any abstract class must be defined once the subclass is not Abstract.
 Meaning that if an abstract class extends another abstract one you cannot have a body for the method in either class :)